Decommissioning Area-Specific Intranets

 The SHA intranet and provincial SharePoint sites are the recommended platforms for provincial content.
 Department/project-specific SharePoint sites can still be used; however, they will have unique permissions and not readily connected to a provincial platform.

 No, these are separate platforms.
-While the target audience of both platforms is health providers, the SHA intranet has no log in requirement and the provincial SharePoint will have restricted access.
+The target audience of both platforms is health providers but the SHA intranet has no login requirement, and the provincial SharePoint is restricted to those logged into the SHA network.

 - Content will not automatically transition to a provincial platform.